Frequently Asked Questions

 Does the Arima-HiC kit support low input samples?

-While a cell or tissue sample comprising 3ug of DNA is the recommended input amount for the Arima-HiC assay, it is possible to produce high quality Arima-HiC libraries from much fewer cells (e.g. ~100,000 human cells)
+While a cell or tissue sample comprising 3ug of DNA is the recommended input amount for the Arima-HiC assay, it is possible to produce high quality Arima-HiC libraries from much fewer cells (e.g. ~100,000 human cells or less, depending on the application)

 What sample source do you support?